The Green Wiki and the rise of free media

 I think the following cartoon by Hugh MacLeod sums up my second point perfectly…

-In this particular case, AMP employees are using wiki software to share tips on how to reduce our carbon footprint in the workplace, collaboratively making our company a better corporate citizen.
+In this particular case, our employees are using wiki software to share tips on how to reduce our carbon footprint in the workplace, collaboratively making our company a better corporate citizen.

 Notice I said “employees”, not a “task force” or a “strategic working group” or a “steering committee”.
 Just regular employees like you and me.